-Tuition, fees and service charges must be paid in full during registration or at the time student requests services.
-Payments can be made online or by cash, personal check, certified or manager's check, money order, or credit cards such as American Express, Visa or Master Card.
-Receipts for all transactions must be requested and retained, and presented with any claim or adjustment requested.
+Payments can be made online or on campus by cash, personal check, certified or manager's check, money order, credit cards (American Express, Visa, Discover, or Master Card).
+Receipts for all transactions must be requested and retained by students, in case of any complaint or adjustment requested in the future.
 The Bursar's Office will not accept claims without receipts.
-All tuition, general fees and service charges are subject to change during the life-term of this catalog.
+All tuition and fees and service charges are subject to change during the lifeterm of this catalog.